Skip to main content

 • Post: Defines actions that occur after the pipeline stages complete, such as cleanup, notifications, etc.

 Remember, this is just a basic example to get started.
-Setting up a CI/CD pipeline with Jenkins is a great way to get your hands on a quicker and more robust way to integrate your entire chain of build, test, and deployment tools.
+Setting up a Jenkins CI/CD pipeline is a great way to get your hands on a quicker and more robust way to integrate your entire chain of build, test, and deployment tools.
+This ultimately leads to a powerful, extensible pipeline that helps your team spend less time on repetitive work and more on invention while increasing productivity and software quality.
+Jenkins's extensibility and its vast ecosystem of plugins ensure that your CI/CD pipeline is scalable with your project and fosters a CI/CD culture in your software development lifecycle.

 Geosley Andrades